 Organisations, and more specifically their Facility and Real Estate Managers, are constantly looking to improve our work environment and the buildings we work in.
 At the same time, they want to be cost efficient, increase productivity, and – very important these days – create a healthy and attractive workplace for their employees.

-On 15 September Planon & Schneider Electric host a webinar about how integrating diagnostics from Smart Buildings with an IWMS can support smarter decision making.
+Planon & Schneider Electric hosted a webinar about how integrating diagnostics from Smart Buildings with an IWMS can support smarter decision making.

 Smart building technology and the Internet of Things (IoT) are providing valuable opportunities to improve our work environments.
 Achieving this, however, is still a big challenge for most organisations.
 What smart building solutions are organisations looking for?
 What is the real value to organisations?
 And most importantly, how will organisations realise these benefits?